jkroso/progress-svg/Readme.md

 # progress-svg

-  Circular progress indicator using SVG
+  Circular progress indicator using SVG because, unlike canvas, SVG can be easilly styled with CSS.

 ## Installation